splunk-soar-connectors/servicenow/manual_readme_content.md

-    -   When the app is installed with Python version 2 and if the data is ingested using On Poll with query A and label B, it will list down the containers accordingly.
-If the ticket that is already ingested is updated, and then if the On Poll is executed again with the same label i.e. label B and with the same query A, it will add details of the updated ticket as an artifact in the already created container and update the container properties accordingly.
     -   When the app is installed with Python version 3 and if the data is ingested using On Poll with query A and label B, it will list down the containers accordingly.
 If the ticket that is already ingested is updated, and then if the On Poll is executed again with the same